 San Juan County

-Inmates may ask their programming sergeant for documents needed to begin the process of requesting a transfer to a different state through the Inmate Placement Program's Interstate Compact Office.
+Inmates may ask their case manager for documents needed to begin the process of requesting a transfer to a different state through the Inmate Placement Program’s Interstate Compact Office.
 There are certain criteria that must be met before an inmate is eligible to be considered for a transfer: